OpenCTI-Platform/opencti/docs/docs/usage/exploring-events.md

 In the MITRE STIX 2.1, the `Observed Data` SDO is defined as such:

-> Observed Data conveys information about cyber security related entities such as files, systems, and networks using the STIX Cyber-observable Objects (SCOs).
+> Observed Data conveys information about cybersecurity related entities such as files, systems, and networks using the STIX Cyber-observable Objects (SCOs).
 For example, Observed Data can capture information about an IP address, a network connection, a file, or a registry key.
 Observed Data is not an intelligence assertion, it is simply the raw information without any context for what it means.

 When clicking on the `Observed Data` tab at the top left, you see the list of all the `Observed Data` you have access to, in respect with your [allowed marking definitions](../administration/users.md).